sedelmeyer/predicting-crime/README.md

 # Predicting Types of Crime in the City of Boston

-**NOTE: This analysis is currently under development and not yet complete, please check back later.**

-This repository contains the analysis and predictive results for a project exploring the prediction of crime types, based on a number of different features.
+This repository contains the analysis and predictive results for a project exploring the prediction of crime types in the City of Boston, based on a number of different features.

 An accompanying website presenting this analysis and associated findings can be found at: [https://sedelmeyer.github.io/predicting-crime/](https://sedelmeyer.github.io/predicting-crime/)